stakit/stakit/readme.md

 All other methods are optional and called in the following order:

 1. `state` calls
+2. middlewares applied by `use`
-2. the single `routes` function
+3. the single `routes` function
-3. for every route:
+4. for every route:
     1. a single `render`
     2. all `transform` calls
     3. all `plugin` calls